How do I create the flowchart for a workflow?

 Following are the steps involved in creating your flow:

 1. Initiator – Initiator is the user that initiates a request and when submitted, the request moves to the next stages of approval.
 You can assign a specific role in the initiator field while creating a new workflow.
 This allows the users in the specified role to initiate a request in this workflow.
-You can also change the initiator at any time in the Control Center.
+You can also change the initiator at any time in the Admin ->Workflows.

 Let’s say you want the sales team members to initiate a request in the Sales Incentive Claim workflow.
 In this case, you will assign the Sales team members to a ‘sales’ role and set this role as the Initiator.
-View and Edit permission for a role can be configured in Security Settings -> Access Permission.
+View and Edit permission for a role can be configured in Admin -> Users, Roles and Permissions -> Access Permissions.

 2. Add Process Stage – A process stage is a step in your workflow where information is collected or a review is done.
 Click on the add process stage icon as shown in the picture below to add a process stage.
 For example, Manager Review, HR Review are the process stages in a workflow.